 • (Philippians 1:29) For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake.

 For it has been

-granted to you that for the sake of not only believe in him

-Christ you should
+granted to you that for the sake of no Christ you should ...

-but also suffer for his sake.